EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

         .. sidebar for logged in user ..
     {% endcache %}

-It's perfectly fine to specify more than one argument to identify the fragment.
+It\'s perfectly fine to specify more than one argument to identify the fragment.
 Simply pass as many arguments to ``{% cache %}`` as you need.

 If ``USE_I18N`` is set to ``True`` the per-site middleware cache will